-A weakened form of the quantifier oro 'all', the suffix -ero, creates adverbs of frequency by attaching to a noun and expresses a recurrent pattern of time.
+A weakened form of the quantifier oro 'all', the suffix -ero, creates adverbs of frequency by attaching to a noun and expresses a recurrent pattern of time, as in (120).

-(119) a. orduero every hour/hourly b. ordu erdiro every half hour c. egunero every day/daily d. astero every week/weekly e. hilero / hilabetero every month/montly etc.

-f. urtero every year

-g. goizero every morning

-h. arratsaldero every afternoon

-i. gauero every night

-j. igandero every Sunday
+(120) a. orduero every hour/hourly every half hour b. ordu erdiro every day/daily c. egunero every week/weekly d. astero e. hilero / hilabetero every month/montly f. urtero every year g. goizero every morning h. arratsaldero every afternoon i. gauero every night j. igandero every Sunday

-The noun the suffix -ero attaches to does not need to be a period noun like those we have in the example (119).
-It can also attach to nouns that denote a recurring activity: otorduero 'at every meal'.
+The noun the suffix -ero attaches to does not need to be a period noun like those we have in the example (120).
+The suffix -ero can also be added to nouns that denote a recurring activity: otorduero 'at every meal'.
+41